 Jim Cramer is great to watch because nobody can get CEO interviews like Cramer, and nobody like Suze can display for the masses some of her viewer’s truly tragic states of financial bedlam.
 Her “Can I Afford It” and “How Am I Doing” segments are good proxies for how overheated or how cautious the economy is: “Suze, I’m 64 years old and am looking to start saving for retirement.
 I was wondering if you think I can lease a Maybach?” was probably a common call in 1999 or 2007—my records don’t go back that far, so I’m only assuming…

 Anyway, months ago I was watching Suze and during her “How Am I Doing” segment she advised the caller about her retirement.
 It went something like this, (cue frantic-sounding voice) “Girlfriend, you’re in your late forties and your expenses are already more than your income.
 You haven’t even hit higher life insurance premiums!
 Health care spending!
 Medicare supplemental premiums!
+And why do you have burial insurance for an elderly person in your 40s??
+Pay off your other premiums!
+Think assisted living in Boynton Beach in 30 years from now.
 I think I’m having an aneurism!
 Long-term care insurance!
 And, your children are about to head to college!
 Are you kidding me, girlfriend?!”